openhab/openhab-addons/bundles/org.openhab.binding.ephemeris/README.md

 |-----------------|---------|---------------------------------------------------|---------|----------|----------|
 | fileName        | text    | Name of the XML file in the configuration folder  | N/A     | yes      | no       |

-The file has to use the syntax described here : https://www.openhab.org/docs/configuration/actions.html#custom-bank-holidays
+The file has to use the syntax described here: https://www.openhab.org/docs/configuration/actions.html#custom-bank-holidays

 ### `dayset` Thing Configuration